 and

 where $W(x)$ is the Lambert $W$-function.
-By placing Eq.\ref{alpha_copt} and Eq.\ref{alpha_qopt} into Eq.\ref{Fcd} and Eq.\ref{Fqd}, respectively, we can find the optimal FI of both quantum and classical cases at an optical depth of $\alpha^T_{c,opt}$ and $\alpha^T_{q,opt}$, as follows
+By inserting Eq.\ref{alpha_copt} and Eq.\ref{alpha_qopt} into Eq.\ref{Fcd} and Eq.\ref{Fqd}, respectively, we can find the optimal FI for both the quantum and classical cases at an optical depth of $\alpha^T_{c,opt}$ and $\alpha^T_{q,opt}$, as follows:

 and